dylanonelson/medium_clone/README.md

 - [x] See an index of all their stories
 - [x] View individual stories
 - [x] Comment on stories
-- [ ] View a collection of story summaries
+- [x] View a collection of story summaries
-- [ ] View aggregated comments on stories
+- [x] View aggregated comments on stories
 - [ ] Follow other users
+- [ ] View their feed upon logging in
 - [ ] Follow tags
 - [ ] View a feed of subscribed users and tags
 - [ ] Tag stories